 Superannuation funds are required to report their accounts to the ATO, and they will notify the ATO if accounts are in arrears or are not paid at all.

-STP may be a bookkeeping requirement you need assistance.
+STP may be a bookkeeping requirement you need assistance with.
 If you are already using software, speak with your registered tax agent and check that you have the STP function.
 If you don’t have the function, it’s best to speak with an ITP Tax Professional who can help you decide which solution best fits your business.